 I want psychotherapy to assist us in rolling away the obstacles to growth.
 It has to contribute to our mental health.

 The next section contains links to my treatment of mental health concerns, or psychotherapy in practice, some of which I referred to on my homepage.
-Please click/tap on the image to open the article.
+Please click/tap on the link below.